DPDK/dpdk/doc/guides/prog_guide/rawdev.rst

    --vdev 'rawdev_dev1'

-Our using the rte_vdev_init API within the application code.
+Or using the rte_vdev_init API within the application code.

 .. code-block:: c